Croydon/blog/content/2020/07/about-this-blog.md

 Which effectively means, that I'm writing for myself too.

-And if anyone else likes to read about it and maybe even can learn a thing or two - great!
+And if anyone else likes to read about it and maybe even learns a thing or two - great!

 ## The Setup